Southern Futures is a campus-wide commitment to Carolina’s home region.

 A prosperous future for the American South depends on future generations who want to study, live, and lead in communities across the region.
 We inspire, educate, and support the next generation of leaders who will contribute to the region’s prosperity.
 We support undergraduates, graduate students, faculty, decision-makers and thought leaders through scholarships, courses, fellowships, community partnerships, and summits that foster life-changing education, critical thinking, and listening across difference.

-Bring storytelling, art, and music to the foreground
+Bring the arts and the humanities to the foreground

-Storytelling is a powerful and effective way of connecting with one another.
 Through stories we share ideas, culture, history and values that unite and inspire us.
-Whether in a documentary, a play, a podcast or an artistic performance, stories help us express and understand the human condition, shifting attitudes and culture.
+Whether in a documentary, a play, a podcast or an artistic performance, stories help us express and understand the human condition and shift attitudes and culture.
 They are memorable, accessible, and meaningful.
-By deploying the creative energy of performance, visual art, oral history, literature, and other creative practices, we generate fresh conversations and new knowledge, laying the groundwork for cultural, economic and social revitalization throughout North Carolina and the region.
+By deploying the creative energy of performance, visual art, oral history, literature, and other creative practices, we will create a bold, new, radically inclusive vision for who we are and who we can be.

 Award-winning poet Nikky Finney, Carolina’s 2020 Frank B. Hanes Writer-in-Residence, speaks poignantly to the experience of Blackness in the South and in the world.
 Here, Finney speaks of humanity, visibility, memory, and resilience at a panel entitled “‘Blacker than a hundred midnights’: Public History and Memory and the Souls of Blackfolk in the South.”
 Finney speaks of the erasure of Black culture — “of Black humanity” — and articulates the urgency of visibility, the urgency of recognition, and the urgency of change, articulating a vision for a new southern future towards which we can all work to achieve.
 “The only thing that survives, that keeps coming back, is Black memory.
 We will not die.
 There are Black people in the future.”